Housing Discrimination and Fair Housing Laws

 Save any emails, telephone voicemails, written letters, or any other correspondence that relates to your experience.

-Community Legal Services of Mid-Florida, Inc. can assist you with filing a complaint with the Department of Housing and Urban Development or you may file the complaint yourself.
+Community Legal Services can assist you with filing a complaint with the Department of Housing and Urban Development or you may file the complaint yourself.

 Depending on the type of complaint, HUD may refer your case to an appropriate local agency for investigation, because they have certified that these agencies meet the same standards for procedure, investigations, and remedies that HUD does.